ebuyakin/maichat/docs/keyboard_reference.md

 ## 8. Navigation Semantics
 - Active Part: exactly one part is active; movement changes only index.
-- Auto-Scroll & Anchoring: Active part aligned to user-selected reading position (Bottom default) using spacer logic; meta row is never focusable.
+- Auto-Scroll & Anchoring: Active part aligns to the user-selected reading position; see `docs/ui_view_reading_behaviour.md` for modes, defaults, and formulas.
+Uses outer‑gap padding + scroll clamping (no spacer elements).
+Meta row is never focusable.
 - Pair Association: Star / include act on the entire pair.
 - Meta Row: Visible but skipped in navigation; edits apply based on active part's pair.
 Mouse clicks on meta do not change selection.
 - 'n' vs 'G': 'n' = first part of last message; 'G' = last part of last message.